 If you liked this post, and have tried your own melted bead bowl, you will love this great DIY to create these colorful melted bead ornaments!
 If you have a tween, chances are, you have a bucket of meltable beads (like Perler Beads©) sitting around.
 The concept of melting the beads together in a design is the same, but with this technique, the results are more artistic and a little bit like your own melted bead art experiment.
 Every ornament is unique and depending how each bead melts, the end result is always cool and colorful.

 First, place metal cookie cutters on a cooking sheet that has been covered with parchment paper.
+Spray the cookie cutters with a little non-stick spray to help them not stick after melting.

 Arrange your meltable beads in ONE layer on the bottom inside of each cookie cutter.
 Push the beads in place if you need to make one layer.